 Insomnia is also a common symptom of depression.
 90% of patients with depression complain they have sleep problems12.
 These kids appear lazy and disinterested in anything, including schoolwork.

 Anxiety disorders are prevalent among children and adolescents.
-Children suffering from anxiety have less intrinsic motivation13.
+Children suffering from anxiety are less intrinsically motivated13.

 Children don’t necessarily need an anxiety disorder diagnosis to be affected.
 Kids with academic anxiety also suffer from lower intrinsic motivation to study14.